Archoleat/archoleat-repo-template/README.md

    > our workflows use
    > [**chain**](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_run),
    > if you want to add more workflows to this chain,
-   > workflows, it won't work, because the chain only supports
+   > workflows it won't work, because the chain supports
    > only three levels, example: `workflow A` > `workflow B` >
    > `workflow C` > `workflow D`, if you add `workflow E`
    > to the chain. it won't work!